 The pediatric nurse practitioner program prepares graduates for advanced practice nursing.

 The concentration is typically a full-time program.
 Student curriculum plans of study are individualized and carefully determined under the guidance of the concentration coordinator.
-A part-time program of study may also be available upon coordinator approval.

 Students work closely with their program coordinator and faculty to find appropriate clinical placements that meet their individual academic needs.
 Clinical sites in students’ present location/home town will be considered and can be arranged.

 All prospective College of Nursing students must apply directly through UT Graduate Admissions.
 All required application materials must be submitted directly to Graduate Admissions prior to the posted program deadline.
 To be considered for Fall admission, the priority application deadline is December 15.
 Please note the priority deadline must be met in order to be eligible for scholarships and fellowships.

 For more details, please review our Graduate Admissions page.

 |Primary Care DNP Coordinator & Dual Track Co-Coordinator||Dual Track Co-Coordinator and Acute Care Graduate Certificate Coordinator||Graduate Programs Advisor|